 A vice president of operations oversees day-to-day operations to support the growth and add to the bottom line of an organization.
 They focus on strategic planning and goal-setting, and direct the operations of the company in support of its goals.
 By measuring progress and adjusting processes accordingly, the VP of operations keeps the entire organization on track.
-If you aspire to move into an executive-level or higher role, you can gain a competitive advantage by completing a Masters Degree in Human Resources.
+If you aspire to move into an executive-level or higher role, you can gain a competitive advantage by completing a Master's Degree in Human Resources.

-Human resources and other professionals may obtain the advanced knowledge and skills needed to compete for an executive position through a Master of Science in Human Resource Development degree program.
+Human resources and other professionals can obtain the advanced knowledge and skills needed to compete for an executive position through a Master of Science in Human Resource Development degree program.
 Coursework typically includes compensation, organizational change management, workforce planning and financial management for profit.

 Employers can be confident that professionals who have earned a Master’s Degree in HR are able to:

 With drive, determination and advanced training and education, you can move up the human resources career ladder to the position of VP of operations.
 Along with strong communication, interpersonal and leadership skills, you’ll need a solid business education and a thorough understanding of organizational behavior, workforce planning, and metrics and analytics.
 You can obtain these necessary skills by enrolling in a Master of Science in Human Resources Development degree program.
-It is possible to propel your career to the very top, by combining an HR master’s degree with your business skills and personal attributes.
+It is possible to propel your career by combining an HR master’s degree with business skills and personal attributes.